Keratoconus, often abbreviated to “KC”,

 The actual incidence of KC is not known.

-It is not a common eye disease, but it is by no means rare.
 It has been estimated to occur in 1 out of every 2,000 persons in the general population.
 Keratoconus is generally first diagnosed in young people at puberty or in their late teen’s.
 It is found in all parts of the United States and the rest of the world.
 It has no known significant geographic, cultural or social pattern.

 The cornea is the clear window of the eye.